getyoti/yoti-go-sdk/README.md

 The `profile` object provides a set of attributes corresponding to user attributes.
 Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Dashboard.

--Running the examples
+## Running the tests

-You can run the unit tests for this project by executing the following cmd inside the repository folder
+You can run the unit tests for this project by executing the following command inside the repository folder
 ```
 go test
 ```